ananeridev/ms-gradle7-java16/README.md

 ## Advice

-Prefer to use [sdkman](https://sdkman.io/) to manage the JDK and for Automation Compilators
+Prefer to use [sdkman](https://sdkman.io/) to manage the JDK's and for Automation Compilators